UTM codes are a mandatory tool for professionals working with social media or traffic analysis.

 Remember Google’s example?
 Take Facebook’s.
 Imagine you’re managing your company’s Facebook Page.
 You make 10 posts per day.
 Your CMO asks: “Which of our posts drove more traffic?”.

 You smile, open Google Analytics, only to understand that you know you had 185 visits from Social today.
 Your smile vanishes, you say: “I’m quite sure it was that one about X”.

 With UTMs, it’s easy to track every link and all the traffic coming from Social.
 And it’s industry-flexible:

-Last but not least, to make this sorcery even sexier, it's absolutely free.
-A marketer's paradise: ROI-oriented, no developers required & free.
+Last but not least, to make this sorcery even sexier, it’s absolutely free.
+A marketer’s paradise: ROI-oriented, no developers required and free.

 But what seemed to most as a disruptive solution, seems to me the emergence of a bigger problem.

 Problem #1: Social has changed, quite a lot.

 Here’s the thing.
 As digital experiences tend to mature, so do behaviors linked to them.
 2016 was the year where Messaging Apps became bigger than Social Networks.

 It’s only normal that the way information flows socially has changed accordingly.
 In fact, this means people are now sharing more privately than publicly.
 What yesterday was a Facebook Share is now a Messenger Share.
 What yesterday was a share to my whole network is now a share to Emma and Noah.

 To make things worse, the way we’re sharing content has altered.
 Copy and pasting links has become the new share button.
 This follows the aforementioned notion that people tend to share more towards smaller groups.